radekBednarik/pict-web-service/backend/README.md

 - create `.env` file and provide these key/value pairs:
   - `PORT=4000`
   - `PICT_LOC=location/of/the/pict` binary, e.g. if it is located in `/backend/binaries/pict` and you are starting the server from the `./backend` folder, then the value must be `./binaries/pict`
+  - `LOG_FILE_PATH=/var/log/pict-server/server.log` - this example value is also the `default` value, if this setting is not provided in the `.env` file. **Make sure, that user, which will run the application on the server (or localhost) has access and write rights to the folders and file!**
+  - `LOG_FILE_LEVEL=warn` - this is also the `default` value, if this setting is not provided.
+Sets the minimum level which will be written to log file.
+  - `LOG_CONSOLE_LEVEL=warn` - this is also the `default` value if this setting is not provided.
+Sets the minimum level which is print out to stdout in the console.
+  - `LOG_ENABLED=true` - this is also the `default` value, it this settings is not provided.
+Enabled/disabled logging.

 ## Running the server on localhost